 As a Christmas gift to my adult children in 2009, I gave a year-long commitment to pray daily for each of them and to also have my prayers based on scripture.
 I fulfilled that commitment in the form of this blog and finished 365 days of prayers on December 26, 2010.
 What an adventure!
 What I’ve learned is best said by Paul E. Miller in his book, “A Praying Life“:

 What do I lose when I have a praying life?
 Control.
 Independence.

 What do I gain?
 Friendship with God.
 A quiet heart.
 The living work of God in the hearts of those I love.
 The ability to roll back the tide of evil.
 I lose my kingdom and get his.
 I move from being an independent player to a dependent lover.

-God bless each of you parents as you stand on the front lines fighting for the children whom God has entrusted to you and at the same time has asked you to relinquish to Him.
+God bless each of you as you stand on the front lines fighting for the children whom God has entrusted to you and at the same time has asked you to relinquish to Him.
 He does love them more than we ever could.

-Because of His awesome love,
+Because of HIS deep parental love,

 P.S.
 I’m the proud mom of two daughters and two sons-by-love.

 I’ve dropped everything to write you about this life of salvation that we have in common.
 I have to write insisting – begging! – that you fight with everything you have in you for this faith entrusted to us as a gift to guard and cherish…Carefully build yourselves up in this most holy faith by praying in the Holy Spirit, staying right at the center of God’s love, keeping your arms open and outstretched, ready for the mercy of our Master Jesus Christ.
 This is the unending life, the real life!…And now to him who can keep you on your feet, standing tall in his bright presence, fresh and celebrating – to our one God, our only Savior, through Jesus Christ, our Master, be glory, majesty, strength, and rule before all time, and now, and to the end of all time.
 Yes.
 (Jude 3, 20, 21, 24, 25 The Message)